 In fact, based on information provided by the US Mint’s legal department and made available by Mint spokesman Michael White, it may even be the case that the Mint is still striking 2011-dated coins this year.
 I believe that such actions would violate the intent of the laws governing these coins

-Michael Zielinski, editor of the web site, www.coinupdate.com, recently questioned the Mint’s interpretation of the laws on this issue.
-He said “Even if this is a valid interpretation, it is arguable that this was not truly the intention of the authorizing legislation.
+Michael Zielinski, editor of Coin Update, recently questioned the Mint’s interpretation of the laws on this issue.
+“Even if this is a valid interpretation,” he said, “it is arguable that this was not truly the intention of the authorizing legislation.
 The United States Mint generally does have the authority to issue coins across multiple years, unless there is a specific requirement otherwise.”

 If it turns out that the Mint is indeed not just selling 2011 bullion coins this year, but is also still producing 2011 coins, I think this sets a bad precedent.

 Many collectors will recall that in 2009 the Mint decided not to issue collector versions of American silver eagles because of a law that requires the Mint to give priority to bullion coins.
 At the time there were problems sourcing sufficient silver blanks.
 But even after those problems were resolved, the Mint was not willing to divert some of the blanks to make collector eagles because of a concern that some collectors might be shut out.
 Yet that was not a factor when it came to deciding to limit the 25th anniversary set to 100,000 units.

 The remaining collectors of the America the Beautiful five-ounce silver series have been eagerly awaiting information about 2012 releases in both bullion and numismatic formats.

 The U.S. Mint’s Acting Deputy Director Richard Peterson told Numismatic News in a recent interview that for 2012 the Mint is slashing the maximum mintage to a tentative level of 45,000 for the bullion program, and 25,000 for the numismatic series.